 Should I use Bluetooth?

 If you’ve lots of digital devices, Bluetooth lets you get the best from them.
-For example, you can connect your smartphone via Bluetooth to a TV soundbar and play music from your phone.
+For example, you can connect your smartphone via Bluetooth to a TV soundbar or portable speaker and play music from your phone.

 You may be using Bluetooth already.
 For example, if you’ve a hands-free kit in your car, it uses Bluetooth to wirelessly send and receive sound to and from your mobile phone to the ear piece.